 When to consider surgery

-Referral to a surgeon for a surgical evaluation should occur when:
+Referral for a surgical evaluation should occur when:

 Your child has failed first-line treatments